Ziqian-xia/blog/content/publist/index.md

 Xie, J., …, **Xia, Z.**, …, Tian, X. et al. A Spiral Infinite-life-cycle Assessment Model for Measuring the Environmental Performance of Circular Economy Systems.
 (Under review at ***Science of the Total Environment***)

 Tian, X., …, **Xia, Z.** et al. Environmental impact and economic assessment of recycling lithium iron phosphate batteries: Comparison of major processes in China.
 (Under revision at ***Resources, Conservation & Recycling***)

-Tian, X., …, **Xia, Z.** et al. Design and Simulation of a Cross-regional Collaborative Recycling System for Secondary Resources: A Case of Lead-acid Batteries.
-(Under revision at ***Journal of Environmental Management***)

 Xie, J., …, **Xia, Z.**, …, Xu, M. et al. Structure of Global Trade Network Embedding Water Scarcity Risks.
 (Submitting to ***International Journal of Logistics Research and Applications***)